Dalet is using data to create better experiences for viewers – and helping viewers create better experiences for themselves

 Viewers take control

 Audiences don’t need to be passively served by data anymore.
-They increasingly have direct access to the data and become an active user of their own data as well.
+They increasingly have direct access to the data and become active users of their own data as well.

 Australia’s EnhanceTV is a non-profit subscription-based service that’s available to universities and institutions.
 It allows users to search an archive of any Australian TV material for use in lectures or research.
 The platform was built using Dalet’s Ooyala Flex Media Platform and enables clipping, annotating and sharing of the content among other lecturers, students and researchers.